diegomarquez/game-builder/README.md

         + Reclaiming of game_objects
     * Text
         + Use this in all the examples to explain what is going on Screen
+    * Sound

 - Write a README.md for each example
+- Use HTML to add some on screen explanation of what is going on.
+- Add additional debug drawing to game_object
+    * global transformed position

 - Explain main components in the main README.md